A weekend in Peniche: What to see and do and my impressions

 I rented a car, which cost me around 25 Euros per day.
 The ride is reoomally easy and fast.
 You just go through the highway.
 If you have time, I would advise taking some back roads as the Portuguese countryside is really pretty.
-You can rent the car in Lisbon with Rental Cars, or with Interrent – both companies have great rates and they’re located at the Lisbon Airport.
+You can rent the car in Lisbon with Discover Cars, which will give you a great choice of all types of vehicles and the best prices.

 You can also easily get to Peniche by bus.
 There are two different bus companies that go from Campo Grande and Sete Rios.
 They leave every hour or half an hour.
 The ticket should cost you around 10 Euros one way.

 If you want to go to Peniche by bus straight from the airport, you can take the metro to Campo Grande, or to Jardim Zoologico, where Sete Rios is located.
 Uber works very well in Lisbon, so if metro seems too intimidating to you, then call a taxi.